 By taking it step by step, you’ll find that you’re more comfortable with your new diet and won’t feel too tempted to reach for animal-based products.

 Here, we’ll take you through 9 steps that we believe will be helpful to you as you change to a vegan diet.

 #1 Educate Yourself on Veganism

-In order to be able to learn about your options properly, you need to know what it’s all about.
+In order to learn about your options properly, you need to know what it’s all about.
 It’s better that you spend a lot of time educating yourself instead of getting into it blindly only to fail after a short while.

 During your research, get to know what the vegan diet is and what foods are suitable for it.
-Moreover, find out why going vegan can be a good idea for you.
+Find out why going vegan can be a good idea for you.

 Read Extensively on the Vegan Diet and Lifestyle

 There’s a lot of material available, from books to articles, to blogs.
 Read as much as you can about the diet and get information from vegan diet bloggers or friends on social media who are vegan.